The Endless Backlog ▼

 Once I started working the amount of games I started buying went through the roof...
 I was buying far more games than I could realistically play, but I didn't realise how bad it actually was until I joined this website.
 Wait....
 I have over 2000 games I've not even finished?
 That's ridiculous.
 And so my quest to start beating my games began...

 Some notes about my backloggery...

 - There are several games I own more than once.
 If I beat one of them, the rest will be nulled.
 This only applies if the games are identical in terms of content.
 This will allow me to focus on games I have never beat, but yet also allow progress if I happen to beat a game I've beat before on another system.

-- If I get a game for free I will tag it as 'null' until I actually start it.
+- If I get a game for free, or generally feel indifferent toward a title I will tag it as 'null' until I actually start it.